 Kevin provides ongoing advice to resource companies on obligations to First Nations and agreements with First Nations.
 He has also advised clients on a myriad of environmental matters including cost recovery actions, environmental assessment, off-site migration, ground water contamination, and regulatory offences.

-Kevin lives in Vancouver with his wife and three children.
+Kevin lives in North Vancouver with his wife and three children.
 Kevin and his family spend as much of their free time in the outdoors as possible – much of it running and walking in Capilano River Regional Park.

 Joe is a graduate of the British Columbia Institute of Technology (BCIT) and the American Management Association (AMA).
 He is a member of the Association of Fundraising Professionals (AFP) and the Canadian Association of Gift Planners (CAGP).